linuxdeepin/dde-launchpad/docs/DConfig.md

 > [!IMPORTANT]
 > Think twice before actually using this field.
 If you are application developer or distro package maintainer, please consider use the [`OnlyShowIn`, `NotShowIn` or `Hidden` field](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s06.html) inside the application's desktop file.

+#### `compulsoryAppIdList`

+The application id list that is considered as compulsory for the current desktop environment.
+The "Uninstall" menu entry will be disabled for these applications.
+The application id is its freedeskop.org [`desktop-entry-spec` desktop file id](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s02.html#desktop-file-id).

+> [!IMPORTANT]
+> Think twice before actually using this field.
+If you are application developer or distro package maintainer, please consider ship an AppStream metadata file to mark your application as a compulsory component.
+See: [`<compulsory_for_desktop/>`](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-compulsory_for_desktop).